ArzamastsevOleksandr/booster-cli-client/README.md

 ./mvnw clean install && java -jar target/cli-client-0.0.1-SNAPSHOT.jar
 ```

-To execute all tests execute the following command from the project root:
+To run all tests execute the following command from the project root:
 ```bash
 ./mvnw clean test
 ```